 A side effect of the early anti-aging treatment in Honor Harrington is extended pregnancies, typically about 11 months.
 Later versions of the treatment have normal term pregnancies.

-In Iain Banks' Excession a character delays her babies' birth due to feeling conflicted about the father, she is heavily pregnant for 40 years.
-Arguably an inversion as it takes considerably less than 9 months to read the book.
+In Iain Banks' Excession a character delays her baby's birth due to feeling conflicted about the father; she is heavily pregnant for 40 years.

 The cast and crew of LOST once lampshaded this with Claire's pregnancy.
 The pregnancy itself is actually more of an aversion, since she was 8 months pregnant at the beginning of the series and gave birth late in the first season, which covered only about a month and a half of story time.
 However, in real life, about 7 months passed until the birth episode finally aired.
 In an earlier-season-one question-and-answer session (which is viewable on the DVD set), someone in the audience asks if she is "ever" going to have the baby, to which they jokingly reply "In season 3 — she actually gives birth to an adult!"